Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 - Issue: when clicking on the add review button of the product detail page, landing on the add review page the error message, belonging to submitting the form if the form is not valid, is triggered on page loading since both fields on the form are required before submitting the form.
     - Fix:
 - Issue: after changing my tables into a grid for mobile, the add to wishlist, remove from wishlist add review, remove review and update review buttons, that all submit, all of a sudden trigger, like usual the accompanying message, but also add the basket to the message like when adding a product to the basket instead of only showing the message withouth the basket.
-    - Fix: very interesting I just solved it by adding a missing quotation mark at the end of the previous line above the Succes! line in the toast succes page.
+    - Fix: very interesting, I just solved it by adding a missing quotation mark at the end of the previous line above the Succes! line in the toast succes page.
 ----
 # Deployment
 ## Deploy app to Heroku